 Read the Official Community Plan

-Overall, reviewing and updating the OCP is a six-phase process that is taking place over approximately two years as outlined in the below diagram.
+Overall, reviewing and updating the OCP is a six-phase process that took place over approximately two years as outlined in the below diagram.

 - Phase 1: Background Research (completed: 2017 – spring 2018)